 Otter’s Holt is set in 38 acres of beautiful Devon riverside meadows and woodland.
 This traditional smallholding has earned conservation awards from Natural England and offers a wonderful opportunity to feel part of a sustainable and environmentally-friendly way of living.
-The former cider barn boasts under-floor heating, a wood-burner in the sitting/dining-room and two good-sized bedrooms, one on the ground floor and one upstairs under the eaves.
+The former cider barn boasts under-floor heating, a super Smart TV with Freesat box (which channels can also be enjoyed on the TV in the downstairs bedroom), a wood-burner in the sitting/dining-room and two good-sized bedrooms, one on the ground floor and one upstairs under the eaves.

 There is a sheltered, enclosed garden in this lovely setting, which includes a picturesque stretch of the River Exe 100 yards away across a field – where you might even catch a glimpse of an otter.
 The cottage adjoins the Owner’s 15th Century thatched farmhouse, but feels very private.